jahid0123/house-rent-management-system/README.md

 ---

-## 📸 Screenshots

-> *(Add screenshots here if available: Admin Dashboard, Property Listing, Post Property Form, etc.)*

----

-## 📚 Educational Objective
+## Educational Objective

 This project is created as a **full-stack learning solution** to demonstrate:
 - Frontend and backend integration
 - File uploads
 - Role-based access control
-- Credit/reward system
+- Credit system
 - Admin analytics

 ---